rbuchberger/jekyll_picture_tag/readme.md

 #### media_query_preset: alt.jpg

 Optionally specify alternate base images for given media queries (specified in _data/picture.yml).
-This is one of of picture's strongest features, often reffered to as the [art direction use case](http://usecases.responsiveimages.org/#art-direction).
+This is one of of picture's strongest features, often referred to as the [art direction use case](http://usecases.responsiveimages.org/#art-direction).

+Give your images in order of ascending specificity (The first image is the most general).
+They will be provided to the browser in reverse order, and it will select the first one with a media query that evaluates true.

 #### attributes

 Optionally specify any number of HTML attributes.
 These will be merged with any [attributes you've set in a preset](#attr).
 An attribute set in a tag will override the same attribute set in a preset.

-You can set any attribute except for `data-picture`, `data-alt`, `data-src`, and `data-media`.
+`--picture class="killer" --alt Alternate Text --source data-volume="11" `

+`--(element)` will apply those attributes to the given element.
+Your options are picture, img, or source.

+`--alt` is a shortcut for `--img alt="..."`

+The old syntax is to just dump them at the end:

+` alt="alt text" class="super-duper" `

+This will continue to work.
+For backwards compatibility, behavior of previous versions is
+maintained: all attributes specified this way are applied to the img tag.

 ### Configuration